cloud66/help-old/_posts/stack-features/2013-11-06-database-replication.md

 ---
 layout: post
+template: two-col
 title:  "Database Replication"
 date:   2013-11-06 10:51:22
 categories: stack-features
+lead: Scale your databases by setting up replication with a single click.
 ---

-<p class="lead">Scale your databases by setting up replication with a single click.</p>

 ## Database Scaling (beta)
 With Cloud 66 you can [add a HTTP or WebSocket load balancer](/stack-features/load-balancers.html) with a single click.